 - School spirit: Photo and quote from someone (not you or your partner) revealing school or civic spirit (what that means is up to you).

-- Professor on the street.
+- Professors weigh in.
 Photo and quote from a professor on campus.
-Ask them what role they think social media plays in our society today.
+Ask them how last week’s snow cancellations affected them.
 Be sure you include the professor’s title and department.

 - Student on the street.
 Photo and quote from a student (not you or your partner).
-Ask them where they get their news and if they use social media to keep up on the news.
+Ask them what they think about how police responded to students celebrating during last week’s snow days.
 Be sure you include their year in school and major.

 - Academic excellence.
-Photo and quote that reveals (you are going to have to be creative) how your school contributes to cutting edge research and/or learning.
+Photo and quote that reveals (you are going to have to be creative) how our university contributes to cutting edge research and/or learning.

 - Scenic spot.
-Photo of your favorite scenic spot on or near campus.
+Photo of a distinctive scenic spot on or near campus.

 - 2016 rule: No photos of Woodburn Hall.
-We know!
-We’ve all seen it!
+We get it!
+It’s in all the brochures!

 - 2017 rule: No photos from the top of Evansdale Crossing.
 It’s very pretty, but I’ve seen enough of it.

 - 2019 rule: No photos from the PRT overlook.
 It’s … not pretty.